 During the six week summer camp season, over 1,200 Scouts enjoy unforgettable Scouting experiences.
-The summer camp season consists of 5 weeks of Boy Scout Resident Adventure Camp and one week of Webelos Resident Camp and Cub Scout Day Camp.
+The summer camp season consists of 5 weeks of Boy Scout Resident Camp and one week of Webelos Resident Camp and Cub Scout Day Camp.
 It is also home to Laurel Music Camp.